Amey-sd/wasserstoff-AiInternTask/README.md

 ### Output

-Processed data (summary and keywords) for each PDF is stored in MongoDB.
+Processed data (summary and keywords) for each PDF is stored in MongoDB, under a new Database.

 ## Customization